InjectiveLabs/docs/source/includes/_derivatives_spec.md

 /// @param orders The make order to be executed.
 /// @param quantities Desired quantity of contracts to execute.
 /// @param margins Desired amount of margin (denoted in baseCurrency) to use to fill the order.
-/// @param accountIDs The accountIDs of the accounts for the taker to cross-margin with, if any.
+/// @param subAccountIDs The subAccountIDs of the accounts for the taker to cross-margin with.
 /// @param signatures The signature of the order signed by maker.
 /// return results The fillResults function batchFillOrders(
   LibOrder.Order[] memory orders,
   uint256[] memory quantities,
   uint256[] memory margins,
-  bytes32[] memory accountIDs,
+  bytes32[] memory subAccountIDs,
   bytes[] memory signatures
 ) external returns (FillResults[] memory results);
 ```

 **Logic**